keks24/raspberry-pi-luks/README.md

 Writing superblocks and filesystem accounting information: done
 ```

-After that, it is possible to mount the encrypted partition `/dev/mapper/cryptroot`:
+After that, it is possible to mount the decrypted partition `/dev/mapper/cryptroot`:
 ```bash
 $ mount "/dev/mapper/cryptroot" "/mnt/"
 ```